Future Zone

 Future Zone is a 1990 science-fiction film written and directed by David A. Prior and starring David Carradine.
-It was the sequel to the 1989 film Future Force.
+It is the sequel to the 1989 film Future Force.

 Synopsis

-John Tucker, a bounty hunter comes face to face with the most dangerous ordeal of his career but he is armed (unknowingly) with his most powerful weapon yet, his son, who travels back in time to save him from a brutal gang of criminals.
+John Tucker, a bounty hunter, comes face to face with the most dangerous ordeal of his career but he is armed (unknowingly) with his most powerful weapon yet, his son, who travels back in time to save him from a brutal gang of criminals.